 The Third Age Trust (U3A) prescribes several principles:

-- Membership is defined not by a particular age but by a period in life in which full time employment has normally ceased.
+- Membership is defined in the Constitution as requiring a minimum age of 45 and as a period in life in which full time employment has normally ceased.

 The Self-help Principle